noizex/SLikeNet/readme.txt

 - 1.0.1s: LOW ciphers no longer part of the DEFAULT ciphers (rejecting ciphers which previous versions accepted)
           note: completely removed from DEFAULT ciphers in 1.0.1t actually
+- 1.0.2 : more restrictive signature algorithm checks (might cause connection issues not present in previous versions)

 3.5.8 Reorganized files/path structure
 Compared to RakNet, SLikeNet made some changes to the file and path structure.